lttng/lttng-docs/contents/using-lttng/controlling-tracing/creating-destroying-tracing-sessions.md

 lttng create my-session
 </pre>

-This will create a new tracing session named `my-session` and make it the current one.
-If you don't specify any name (calling only `lttng create`), your tracing session will be named `auto`.
+This creates a new tracing session named `my-session` and make it the current one.
+If you don't specify a name (running only `lttng create`), your tracing session is named `auto` followed by the current date and time.
 Traces are written in <code>~/lttng-traces/<em>session</em>-</code> followed by the tracing session's creation date/time by default, where
 <code><em>session</em></code> is the tracing session name.
 To save them